michadenheijer/michadenheijer.com/README.md

 ```

 ## Deploy
-This repository automatically deploys itself when there's a new version pushed to GitHub using [Buddy](http://buddy.works/).
+This repository automatically deploys itself when there's a new version pushed to GitHub using [Netlify](https://netlify.com/).

 ## Changes I made
 - Combined all CSS files
 - Changed some CSS for better iPad view
 - Changed the video and pictures
-- Added a PHP script to make the contact form work
 - Removed the form from every page
-- Removed @import
 - Changed H2 for H1 on some pages
 - Added language detection script
-- Added favicon, iOS-icon and Andriond-icon
+- Added favicon, iOS-icon and Android-icon
 - Added Security Headers
-- Own jQuery build
 - Added my own contentph

 ## Credits